cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 }
 ```

-To use this new class we autowire it into our TransactionController and add two new methods to commit and rollback demonstrations.
+To use this new class we autowire it into our `TransactionController` and add two new methods to commit and rollback updates.
+Add the following code into the 'TransactionController.java'.

-Cut and paste into 'TransactionController.java'

 ```java
 	@Autowired JEEUserTransaction jeeTran;